genebean/jekyll-beanbag/_drafts/local-puppet-module-development-part-1.markdown

 The last tool I want to mention is far and away the best visual diff tool I have seen: [Araxis Merge](https://www.araxis.com/merge).
 You don't need to grab it right now unless you want to but I do suggest taking a look at it.
 They offer it for free to anyone who contributes to an open source project such as a Puppet module.
 Learn more about this option at [https://www.araxis.com/buy/open-source](https://www.araxis.com/buy/open-source).

 If you do get it I suggest reading their guide for integrating with Git [here](https://www.araxis.com/merge/documentation-os-x/integrating-with-other-applications.en#Git).
 You'll want to be sure to expand the section entitled "To use Araxis Merge for file comparison and file merging" and add the recommended settings to `~/.gitconfig`.

+## Ready to dive in?

+This post covered a multitude of tools.
+Just to reiterate, you don't _need_ all of them to get started writing Puppet code.
+My setup includes several things that I think make me more efficient and/or make things easier.
+Wanna see how I put all this to use?
+Check out the next post in this series.